-The contract’s annexes are a section with a legal significance.
-Due diligence, financial statements, patents, and certificates of compliance with the Treasury and the Social Security Administration are some of them.
+The contract’s annexes are a section with legal significance.
+Some of them are due diligence, financial statements, patents, and certificates of compliance with the Treasury and the Social Security Administration.

 ONEtoONE Sell-side services

 Selling a company can be a frustrating and long process.
 The experience advisors of ONEtoONE could guide and support you during the whole sale procedure, making the maximum value out of the firm and finding the buyer that can pay the most, wherever they are.
 Find out more about our sell-side services.

 If you are considering selling your company prior to the purchase contract, you will have to go through different stages that will help you maximize the final price.
 These steps can be decisive for the future of the company.
 If you need the guidance of a reliable team during the process, do not hesitate to contact us.